FirelyTeam/firely-docs/vonk/facade/enablesearch_1.rst

 For each query-type you will need a QueryFactory.

 In this exercise we start with resource type Patient, and will create a ``PatientQuery`` and ``PatientQueryFactory`` class.
-Because PatientQuery has no specific content of it's own, we will include both in one file.
+Because PatientQuery has no specific content of its own, we will include both in one file.

 * Add a new class ``PatientQueryFactory`` to the project
 * Add using statements for ``Vonk.Facade.Relational`` and for ``<your project>.Models``